Jacky Ickx: Formula One career

+Debut and early career (1966–1967)

 Ickx entered his first Grand Prix at the Nürburgring in 1966, driving a Matra MS5-Cosworth one-litre Formula Two (F2) car, entered by Ken Tyrrell.
-However, a first lap collision with John Taylor caused both cars to retire and Taylor later died as a result of burns received in the accident.
+However, a first lap collision with John Taylor at Flugplatz caused both cars to retire and Taylor later died as a result of burns received in the accident, after his car caught fire.
 In 1967, Ickx again drove at the Nurburgring, with an F2 Matra MS7-Cosworth 1.6-litre, also entered by Tyrrell.
 Despite the greater power of the Formula One cars, only two drivers qualified with a faster time than Ickx: Denny Hulme and Jim Clark.
 As Ickx was racing in the separate F2 class, he started the race behind all of the Formula One cars, but within four laps of the 28 km circuit he was up to fifth place, having overtaken 12 Formula One cars.
 He was forced to retire after 12 laps with a broken front suspension, but set the fastest lap of the F2 runners.

 At Monza in 1967, he made his Formula One debut in a Cooper T81B-Maserati, finishing sixth, despite suffering a puncture on the last lap.
 He also drove for Cooper in the United States Grand Prix at Watkins Glen but retired on lap 45 with overheating.

-1968: Ferrari
+Ferrari (1968)

 In 1968 Ickx drove in Formula 1 for Ferrari.
 He retired from his first two races, but at his home race at Spa-Francorchamps he started from the front row and finished third.
-At the French Grand Prix at Rouen he took his first win, in heavy rain.
+In the French Grand Prix at Rouen he took his first win, in heavy rain.
 Ickx also finished third at Brands Hatch and fourth at the Nürburgring after driving almost the entire race in heavy rain without his helmet visor.
 At Monza he finished the race in third position.
 In Canada he crashed and broke his left leg during practice, thus did not start and also missed the subsequent United States Grand Prix.
 He returned in time for the final race of the season in Mexico.
 Ickx scored 27 points in the 1968 Formula One season finishing in fourth place behind Graham Hill, Jackie Stewart and Hulme.